“Farm to Fork” is not just an advertising slogan: It reflects a

 big part of the region’s identity, and that reputation is

 growing.
 Wine has become one of California’s most recognizable

 crops and production has grown tremendously over the last two

 decades.
 California is home to 4,700 wineries and produces more

-Aaron Nitzkin, founder and CEO of Solar Roof Dynamics in Davis, offers his perspective on the future of solar energy.
-For more from Nitzkin, check out “Daylight Savings” in our June issue.
+Dr. Daniel Rockers, Sacramento-based psychologist, offers his insight into the psychology of work-related stress.
+For more from Rockers, check out “Get Focused” in our September issue.
 Sign up for our newsletter and we’ll email you when it’s available online.

 Comstock’s monthly look at the business news in the Capital Region.
-We fondly remember what happened in May.
+Let’s take a peek at August.